craigjurs/prospector/README.md

-# bibProspector
+# prospector

-This is a tool built by BI&A NA to extract useful business insight from online text analysis
+This is a tool built to extract text from twitter and other social media platforms (under construction)